COST-BENEFIT ANALYSIS

 Insights in your green innovation

 Would you like to gain insight into the societal effects or your green innovation?
-Or find out more about the financial feasibility of this ambition?
+Or find out more about the financial feasibility of your innovation?
 Or both?
-Using a societal cost-benefit analysis (CBA), we estimate the economic advantages and disadvantages of your project.
-Based on this, as a project owner, externally involved investor or government, you can decide if a project will achieve the desired social effect and whether this justifies the investment.
-A social cost-benefit analysis can also be used to determine which project or project variant should be given priority.
+With our societal cost-benefit analysis (CBA), we estimate, quantify and monetise the socio-economic advantages and disadvantages of your project.
+Based on these quantified insights, as a project owner, externally involved investor or government, you can make quantified decisions whether a project will achieve the desired social effect and if this justifies the investment.
+A societal cost-benefit analysis can also be used to determine which project or project variant should be given priority.

 Different perspectives